-If your HTTP server appears to be functioning correctly, and the Application Server also works on its own, but browser requests sent to the HTTP server for pages are not being served, a problem exists in the WebSphere Application Server plug-in.
+If your HTTP server appears to be functioning correctly, and the Application Server also works on its own, but browser requests sent to the HTTP server for pages are not being served, this indicates a problem in the WebSphere Application Server plug-in.

-In this case:
+If this is the case:

-- 1. Determine whether the HTTP server is attempting to serve the requested resource itself, rather than forwarding it to the WebSphere Application Server. - a.
-Browse the HTTP server access log (IHS install root\logs\access.log for IBM HTTP Server).
-It might indicate that it could not find the file in its own document root directory. - b. browse the plug-in log file as described below.

-- 2. Refresh the install_dir/config/plugin-cfg.xml file that determines which requests sent to the HTTP server are forwarded to the WebSphere Application Server, and to which Application Server.
-You might need to refresh this file: - In the WebSphere Application Server administrative console, expand the Environment tree control. - Click Update WebSphere Plugin. - Stop and restart the HTTP server and retry the Web request. - 3.
-Browse the install_dir/logs/http_plugin.log file for clues to the problem.
-Make sure the timestamps with the most recent plug-in information stanza, which is printed out when the plug-in is loaded, correspond to the time the Web server started. - 4.
-Turn on plug-in tracing by setting the LogLevel attribute in the install_dir/config/plugin-cfg.xml file to Trace and reloading the request.
-Browse the install_dir/logs/http_plugin.log file.
+- Determine whether the HTTP server is attempting to serve the requested resource itself, rather than forwarding it to the WebSphere Application Server. - Browse the HTTP server access log (IHS install root\logs\access.log for IBM HTTP Server).
+It may indicate that it could not find the file in its own document root directory. - browse the plug-in log file as described below. - The file install_dir/config/plugin-cfg.xml determines which requests sent to the HTTP server are forwarded to the WebSphere Application Server, and to which Application Server.
+You may need to refresh this file: - In the WebSphere Application Server administrative console, expand the Environment tree control. - Select Update WebSphere Plugin. - Stop and restart the HTTP server and retry the Web request. - Browse the file install_dir/logs/http_plugin.log for clues to the problem.
+Make sure the timestamps with the most recent Plugin Information stanza, which is printed out when the plug-in is loaded, correspond to the time the Webserver was started. - Turn on plug-in tracing by setting the LogLevel attribute in the install_dir/config/plugin-cfg.xml file to Trace and reloading the request, then browsing the install_dir/logs/http_plugin.log file.
 You should be able to see the plug-in attempting to match the request URI with the various URI definitions for the routes in the plugin-cfg.xml.
-Check which rules the plug-in is not matching against and then figure out if you need to add additional ones.
-If you just recently installed the application you might need to manually regenerate the plug-in configuration to pick up the new URIs related to the new application.
+You should be able to see what rules the plug-in is not matching against and then figure out if you need to add additional ones.
+If you just recently installed the application you may need to manually regenerate the plug-in configuration in order to pick up the new URIs related to the new application.